sdomurat/web-applications/README.md

 1. Here is a problem.
 1. It’s an interesting and unsolved problem.
 1. ***Here is my idea***.
-1. My idea works: details, data.
+1. My idea works (provide evidence to support each claim).
 1. Here’s how my idea compares to other people’s approaches.

 or [Kent Beck](http://www.threeriversinstitute.org/blog/):